 We love simple syrups, especially when they are copycat Starbucks flavors!
-You won't want to miss our Brown Sugar Simple Syrup, Vanilla Simple Syrup, Caramel Syrup, or Peppermint Syrup.
+You won't want to miss our Vanilla Simple Syrup, Caramel Syrup, or Peppermint Syrup.

 Jump to:

-This recipe on calls for 2 ingredients.
+This recipe only calls for 2 ingredients.
 Believe it or not, it's that simple to make.

 - Fresh Lemons- Use fresh lemon juice for a fresh and natural taste.
-You can use other bottle lemon juices if needed for similar results.
+You can use other bottled lemon juices if needed for similar results.
+While testing this recipe, we found that the flavor was enhanced when using fresh lemons, but it was still very good when made with bottled lemon juice.

 Hint: Don't stir it once the sugar is dissolved.
 This will help it stabilize better so that it will last longer before crystallizing.